qreoct/sparkblog/content/post/001-helloworld.md

 type: "post"
 ---

 Hello!
-We are [Jefferson](https://github.com/qreoct) & Rui Quan, two Year 1 Computer Science students from NUS.
+We are [Jefferson](https://github.com/qreoct) & [Rui Quan](https://github.com/tanruiquan), two Year 1 Computer Science students from NUS.

-In a bout of procrastination, we have decided to start a blog.
+In a bout of procrastination, we (mainly Jeff...) have decided to start a blog.
 This blog will serve as a development log of our Orbital project, and probably something to waste time on when we're tired of working on the app itself.

+If you're following us along in your Orbital 2021 journey, or someone from the future wondering what Orbital is like, read on! :rocket:

 ## What is Orbital?